heronwood/heronwood.github.io/governance/covenants-conditions-and-restrictions.md

 ### Section 2.

 If the insurance proceeds are insufficient to pay for the cost to repair the common areas, the Board shall promptly, but in no event later than ninety (90) days after the date of damage or destruction, give notice to and conduct a special meeting of the owners to review the proposed repairs, replacement, and reconstruction, as well as the projected cost of such repairs, replacement or reconstruction.
 The owners shall be deemed to have approved the proposed repairs, replacement, and reconstruction as proposed by the Board at that meeting, unless the owners decide by an affirmative vote of two-thirds (2/3) of the total voting membership, to repair, replace, or reconstruct the premises in accordance with the original plan in a different manner than tl1at proposed by the Board.
-In any case, however, use of hazard insurance proceeds for other than repair, replacement, or reconstruction of the common areas in accordance with the original phns shall not be permitted without the prior approval of two-thirds (2/3) of the total voting membership.
+In any case, however, use of hazard insurance proceeds for other than repair, replacement, or reconstruction of the common areas in accordance with the original plans shall not be permitted without the prior approval of two-thirds (2/3) of the total voting membership.

 ## ARTICLE X<br>Condemnation